 First, thanks to everyone who took the time to read parts

-of my “mini series” this week.
+three of my “mini series” this week.
 The discussion around the articles was very interesting, and some good questions were asked.
 Today I bumped the RAM in the mini to 2GB (after a

-), so I thought I’d take a few minutes to revisit some of the tests that may have been RAM dependent.
+brief wrong turn ), so I thought I’d take a few minutes to revisit some of the tests that may have been RAM dependent.
 I also tried to address the one major area my original report didn’t touch on—how well do things like printers and scanners work, as well as looking at a couple of other games.